 At least in the first 6 months of his reign, Caligula is described as a moderate and noble emperor, who was very popular with the people, beloved and admired by everyone in “all the world, from the rising to the setting sun.”
 He generously granted financial bonuses to the military and organized lavish spectacles and gladiatorial games for the public.

-In October 37, Caligula became seriously ill or was maybe poisoned.
-He soon recovered from his illness physically but it seems it changed him completely mentally.
+In October 37, Caligula became seriously ill – or was poisoned.
+He soon recovered from his illness physically but it seems to have changed him mentally completely.
 He had several members of his family executed and forced the Praetorian prefect Macro to commit suicide.
-Caligula’s overspending had also exhausted the state’s treasury within a very short time which led him to take some desperate measures to find new funding.
+Caligula’s overspending had also exhausted the state’s treasury within a very short time which led him to take some desperate measures in order to find new funding.

 All surviving contemporary sources about Caligula’s life (except one) describe him as an insane emperor who was self-absorbed, angry, killed on a whim, and indulged in too much spending and sex.
-He is accused of sleeping with other men’s wives and bragging about it, killing for mere amusement, deliberately wasting money on his bridge, causing starvation, and wanting a statue of himself in the Temple of Jerusalem for his worship.
+He is accused of sleeping with other men’s wives and bragging about it, killing for mere amusement, deliberately wasting money, causing starvation, and wanting a statue of himself in the Temple of Jerusalem for his worship.

 Once, at some games at which he was presiding, he was said to have ordered his guards to throw an entire section of the audience into the arena during the intermission to be eaten by the wild beasts because there were no prisoners to be used and he was bored.

 Later historians added stories of Caligula’s insanity and accused him of incest with his three sisters and say he also prostituted them to other men and turning the palace into a brothel.
 He sent his troops on illogical military exercises and most famously planned to give his favourite horse Incitatus the title of a consul, the highest political rank.